-The IWP strategies and sub-strategies address the priority pressures identified for the Hood Canal ecosystem.
-Strategies are outlined below, and full strategy descriptions and associated theories of change are available in Appendix 4 with more detailed descriptions of the strategic logic that leads to ecosystem outcomes for select strategies.
-Implementation projects associated with the strategies are listed in Appendix 5.
-The strategies do not include every action necessary for ecosystem recovery, but are focused around key approaches and within the purview of the HCCC and its partners.
-Definitions of common terms are available in Appendix 1.
+The IWP/LIO Ecosystem Recovery Plan strategies and sub-strategies address the priority pressures identified for the Hood Canal ecosystem.
+The strategies do no include every action necessary for ecosystem recovery, but are focused around key approaches identified by stakeholders, and within the purview of the HCCC and its partners.